 Despite their size, the impact of a small liberal arts college experience can often be everlasting.

-Reed College offers Bachelor of Arts degrees in 40 majors and programs.
+Reed College, a private liberal arts college in Portland, offers Bachelor of Arts degrees in 40 majors and programs.
 Photograph by DRBURTONI/Courtesy Flickr

 Small liberal arts colleges, which are characterized by an emphasis on undergraduate education and a commitment to the liberal arts, represent a unique institutional model.
 Born in the U.S. higher education system, it is now exported globally.
 What impact do these colleges have on students?
 The students acquire skills that they carry with them into their futures and the world.
 Most credit their undergraduate education at small liberal arts colleges for shaping many aspects of their lives.